 You had me at cashews…Rosemary Cashews!

-…but add the woodsy flavor of rosemary, a teensy bit of brown sugary sweetness and a little cayenne kick and these cashews take you to a whole new level.
+Add the woodsy flavor of rosemary, a teensy bit of brown sugary sweetness and a little cayenne kick and these cashews take you to a whole new level.

 I started making this recipe back when my boys were in grade school, in fact I think it was a recipe from the school cookbook.
-I’ve made over 50 lbs worth of these delicious nuts over the years.
+I’ve made well over 50 lbs worth of these delicious nuts over the years.
 If my memory serves me correctly I think it’s a recipe adapted from the wonderful Ina Garten and I’ve adapted them a bit more.

 These cashews are the perfect hostess, teacher or neighbor gift.
 I like to buy the big bin of cashews from Costco (which is 2.5 lbs) and make up the entire amount*.
 After they’ve cooled I return them to the original container and keep them in the freezer; remove and warm when desired or to place in a pretty jar or bag to give to a friend, hostess or neighbor.